Palm oil: Benin

 Palm is native to the wetlands of western Africa, and south Benin already hosts many palm plantations.
 Its 'Agricultural Revival Programme' has identified many thousands of hectares of land as suitable for new oil palm export plantations.
 In spite of the economic benefits, Non-governmental organisations (NGOs), such as Nature Tropicale, claim biofuels will compete with domestic food production in some existing prime agricultural sites.
 Other areas comprise peat land, whose drainage would have a deleterious environmental impact.
 They are also concerned genetically modified plants will be introduced into the region, jeopardizing the current premium paid for their non-GM crops.

 According to recent article by National Geographic, most palm oil in Benin is still produced by women for domestic use.
 The FAO additionally states that peasants in Benin practice agroecology.
 They harvest palm fruit from small farms and the palm oil is mostly used for local consumption.

 Cameroon

-Cameroon had a production project underway initiated by Herakles Farms in the US.
+Cameroon had a production project underway initiated by Herakles Farms in the United States.
 However, the project was halted under the pressure of civil society organizations in Cameroon.
 Before the project was halted, Herakles left the Roundtable on Sustainable Palm Oil early in negotiations.
 The project has been controversial due to opposition from villagers and the location of the project in a sensitive region for biodiversity.